Put Your Mina Where Your Mouth Is

 We may not be put in charge of any cities for faithfully serving God, but that's okay because God promises we'll get something even better.
 As we grow in God's Word, as we go with God's Word, God will strengthen our faith.
 We'll grow more certain that we are God's children, forgiven and holy, with no fear of Judgment Day.
 We'll be certain we will live forever in heaven.
 And we'll continue to re-invest that faith as we serve him faithfully until that great and glorious day!

 And when he does return at the Last Judgment we'll be able to see the return on our investments.
-We'll stand among the saints in heaven (some of whom will be there in part because of us) and we'll hear our master say to us, "Well done, my good servant[s]!"
+We'll stand among the saints in heaven (some of whom are there because of us) and we'll hear our master say to us, "Well done, my good servant[s]!"
 That Day—Judgment Day—is coming soon.
 Let's work while we can.
 Let's work faithfully.
 We've been entrusted with the gold coin of the Gospel!
 We've been given great opportunities to use it for the eternal benefit of others.
-So let's get to work!
-And let's put our mina where our mouth is.
-In Jesus' name, amen.
+So let's get to work and put our mina where our mouth is!
+In Jesus' name, dear friends, amen.